 Throughout the book we use a consistent set of conventions to refer to code:

 Other R objects (like data or function arguments) are in a code font, without parentheses, like

-This book is not an island; there is no single resource that will allow you to master R. As you start to apply the techniques described in this book to your own data you will soon find questions that I do not answer.
+This book is not an island; there is no single resource that will allow you to master R. As you start to apply the techniques described in this book to your own data you will soon find questions that we do not answer.
 This section describes a few tips on how to get help, and to help you keep learning.

 If you get stuck, start with Google.
 Typically adding “R” to a query is enough to restrict it to relevant results: if the search isn’t useful, it often means that there aren’t any R-specific results available.
 Google is particularly useful for error messages.
 If you get an error message and you have no idea what it means, try googling it!
 Chances are that someone else has been confused by it in the past, and there will be help somewhere on the web.
 (If the error message isn’t in English, run

 Sys.setenv(LANGUAGE = "en") and re-run the code; you’re more likely to find help for English error messages.)

 If Google doesn’t help, try stackoverflow.
 Start by spending a little time searching for an existing answer, including